 The University of Alabama offers you the flexibility to earn a BSN and an MSN degree without interrupting your life.
-The RN Mobility track offered through the University of Alabama's Capstone College of Nursing provides registered nurses with a conveniet way to earn a college degree.
-Many of the core curriculum courses are offered online.
+The RN Mobility Tracks offered through the University of Alabama's Capstone College of Nursing provide registered nurses with a convenient way to earn a bachelor's degree.
+The core curriculum courses, with the exception of the sciences, are offered online.
 All of the nursing courses are offered online.
 Clinical activities can be completed at facilities close to home.
 The University of Alabama offers you a quality program in a convenient online format.

 The RN to BSN program of study is specifically designed for the registered nurse interested in earning a bachelor’s degree.
 After completing courses to meet University core curriculum requirements, students enroll in 25 credit hours of nursing courses.
 All core curriculum courses must be successfully completed prior to enrolling in nursing courses.
 You can enroll as a full-time or part-time student.

-To learn more about the RN Mobility track, listen to a previously recorded information session.
+To listen to a previously recorded information session, click here.

 Check out the Capstone College of Nursing Facebook page.